Rexarrior/docx_to_md/memory-bank/activeContext.md

 - Text formatting is properly converted to Markdown syntax (bold to **bold**, italic to *italic*, etc.)
 - Images are extracted and saved in a media folder, with correct path references in Markdown
 - Tables are converted to Markdown using pipe syntax with proper alignment
+- Heading levels are properly translated to corresponding Markdown heading syntax (# for level 1, ## for level 2, etc.)
 - Document structure is preserved with headings, paragraphs, and other elements
 - Special characters are escaped in Markdown to prevent formatting issues
 - ZIP archives are created with proper structure, containing the Markdown file and media folder